 St Leonards National Junior Golf Championships

-The Sir Michael Bonallack Championship will be held on Friday, 26 April 2019 on the Eden, Strathtyrum and Balgove courses in St Andrews.
-This competition is open to players aged under 14.
+Thank you to everyone who joined us for the Sir Michael Bonallack Championship on Friday, 26 April 2019 on the Eden, Strathtyrum and Balgove courses in St Andrews.
+This year's competition attracted a record number of entries.

 Golf at St Leonards